nixworks/public/news/2011/06/16/index.md

 _Context: London, Sir Stanley Spencer, Sotheby's_

 ### [British comedians Matt Lucas and David Walliams end their partnership which led to successful television shows ''Come Fly With Me'' and ''Little Britain''. ](/news/2011/06/16/british-comedians-matt-lucas-and-david-walliams-end-their-partnership-which-led-to-successful-television-shows-come-fly-with-me-and-li.md)
-_Context: Britons, Come Fly With Me, David Walliams, Little Britain, Matt Lucas_
+_Context: British people, Come Fly With Me, David Walliams, Little Britain, Matt Lucas_

 ### [Software company Oracle announces that it is looking for damages "in the billions of dollars" from Google in an ongoing patent law action over the smartphone. ](/news/2011/06/16/software-company-oracle-announces-that-it-is-looking-for-damages-in-the-billions-of-dollars-from-google-in-an-ongoing-patent-law-action-ov.md)
 Oracle Corp is seeking damages &quot;in the billions of dollars&quot; from Google Inc in a patent lawsuit over the smartphone market, according to a court filing.